stevegon3/my-apple/ReadMe.md

    - Using `APPL.Close` for the aggregates
  - For Question 4:
     - 'week level' is driven by the data.
 Ie if data does not exist in a particular week, no rows are shown.
-    - only aggregating the unique, in order data set (not the subset of data below the average volume).
+    - only aggregating the unique, properly ordered data set (not the subset of data below the average volume).
  - For Question 5:
-   - 'low volume days' are the days below the average volume
+   - 'high volume days' are where the volume is greater than or equal to the average volume
-   - only low volume days are shown, so there will be many "missing" days on the chart
+   - only high volume days are shown, so there will be many "missing" days on the chart